-LMIE has in place an Outsourcing Policy that ensures that all material outsourcing arrangements within LMIE are assessed properly and managed effectively throughout their lifecycle from inception to termination.
-The Outsourcing Policy also addresses the requirements of the EIOPA cloud outsourcing guidelines and applies to all critical and important cloud outsource service provider arrangements.
+LMIE has in place an Outsourcing and Third-Party Risk Management Policy that ensures that all outsourcing arrangements within LMIE are assessed properly and managed effectively throughout their lifecycle from inception to termination.
+The Outsourcing and Third-Party Risk Management Policy also addresses the requirements of the EIOPA cloud outsourcing guidelines and applies to all critical and important cloud outsource service provider arrangements.
 The rationale for the Company's outsourcing is multi-faceted and depends upon several different considerations.
-From a business perspective, any outsourcing arrangement must be commercially viable, and a business case must be made before inception of the arrangement.
-The LMIE outsourcing policy applies to all the Company's branches, including Switzerland.
+From a business perspective, any outsourcing arrangement must be commercially viable, and a materiality assessment must be completed before inception of the arrangement.
+The policy applies to all the Company's branches, including Third Country Branches.